What is Demodex Hair Thinning?

 While hair loss can be a fast or prolonged process, depending on the cause, hair thinning – also described as hair mass decrease – is generally felt more gradually with age, resulting in fewer, smaller and weaker hair follicles.
 However due to various reasons one may experience hair thinning at younger ages.

 Unlike hair loss which is more common among men, hair thinning affects both men and women equally.

 Sometimes Demodex mites can irritate this symptom.
 Not all hair thinning’s reason are Demodex mites but they can worsen the situation.

 Causes of hair thinning

 Thinning hair may be caused by lifestyle habits, genetics, or both.
 Certain medical conditions may also lead to thinning hair.
 According to the American Academy of Dermatology (AAD), it’s normal to lose 50 to 100 hairs per day.
 Any more than this means you could be shedding more than you should.

-Thinning hair is sometimes confused with alopecia, which is widespread hair loss.
+Hair thinning is sometimes confused with alopecia, which is a widespread hair loss.
 While thinning hair may eventually lead to hair loss, these two entities aren’t necessarily the same thing.

 Lifestyle habits are a key contributor to thinning hair.
 These include:

 - Over-treating your hair.
 This includes colour treatments, perms, relaxers, and more.

 - Using harsh hair products, such as extreme-hold hair sprays and gels.
 Temporary colour can also be harsh for your hair.